 Taste - qualities triggered by the taste receptors.

-Packaging - materials or gadgets used to package the product for storage, delivery or usage.
-For example, durability of the packaging material; how safe, convenient or eco-friendly it is.
+Packaging - materials or gadgets used to package the product for storage, delivery, or usage.
+For example, the durability of the packaging material; how safe, convenient or eco-friendly it is.

 Size - linear quantities characterizing an object: length, height, width.

 Design - the outward appearance of a product.
-For example, its shape, colour, and other functions that satisfy a particular aesthetic need.
+For example, its shape, color, and other functions that satisfy a particular aesthetic need.

 Availability - the presence or absence of a product or service for purchase.
 For example, can it be bought at the brick-and-mortar location, ordered online, pre-ordered, or is it out of stock.

 Consistency - the state of a substance, the degree of softness, density, or hardness (watery, foamy, oily, homogeneous, etc).